simon-ritchie/apysc/docs_src/source/animation_fill_color.md

 ## What interface is this?

-The `animation_fill_color` method interface will create an `ap.AnimationFillColor` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animation fill color with it.
+The `animation_fill_color` method interface will create an `ap.AnimationFillColor` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate fill color with it.

 This interface exists on a `GraphicsBase` subclass (that has the `fill_color` interface), such as the `Rectangle` or `Circle`.